girisukinkar/Frontend/course progress.md

     learned we can use translate instead of padding and margins all the time and object-fit to cover the whole area

 ## 12 Oct 2020 episode 45 46 47

     How to use solid-color gradients
     How to use  :: input-placeholder pseudo-element
     How to use :focus, :invalid, placeholder-shown and :checked pseudo classes Custom Radio Buttons

     Using important in utilities classes is logical as we want to override the setting at all costs

+## 17th Oct 2020 episode 48

+    Made footer
+    use inline-block when using border for element that must be exact its width